reneefredensborg/DIR-from-IS2/README.md

 ![Image](https://github.com/reneefredensborg/DIR-from-IS2-/blob/main/Figures/distr_counts.jpg)

 ## Installation
 No required installation package or description.
-Install JupyterNotebook (e.g. by installing Anaconda3) and go through that.
-If necessary, install additional packages using ```pip install XXX ``` similar to Python in the Anaconda Terminal.
+Install JupyterNotebook (e.g. by installing Anaconda3) and input the code as you wish in the JupyterNotebook.
+If necessary, install additional packages using ```pip install XXX``` similar to Python in the Anaconda Terminal.
 All required packages are also shown, either when used or in the initialisation, in the JupyterNotebook.

 ## References
 XXXX (To be submitted to The Cryosphere within October 2020).